The King of Fighters '94: Reception

-In Japan, Game Machine listed The King of Fighters '94 on their October 1, 1994 issue as being the second most popular arcade game at the time.
-In North America, RePlay reported King of Fighters '94 to be the third most-popular arcade game at the time.
-Play Meter also listed the title to be the thirty-second most-popular arcade game at the time.
+In Japan, Game Machine listed The King of Fighters '94 as the second most popular arcade game of September 1994.
+In North America, RePlay reported it to be the third most popular arcade game at the time.
+Play Meter also listed the title to be the 32nd most popular arcade game at the time.
 The game was well received, with reviews generally praising the deep combat system and the matching up of fighters from different SNK franchises, though the inability to choose team lineups in Team Battle Mode was a near-universal complaint among critics.

 A reviewer for Next Generation argued that King of Fighters '94 was a particularly worthwhile arcade game, since the three-character teams meant the player would effectively get three lives for each credit, providing a high value per quarter at a time when most arcade games were much more expensive than they had been in the past.
 Reviewing the Neo Geo home version, GamePro remarked that the character selection is massive, but very unbalanced, and that most of the new characters are "goofy looking" and underpowered compared to the other fighters.
 They nonetheless concluded that "The King of Fighters is the very best non-Shodown game available for the Neo Geo, and it's one of the most playable fighting games ever", citing enjoyable gameplay additions such as the dodge move and juggle combos.